evgenyneu/ios-imagescroll/README.md

 This is a sample XCode project that shows how to use image view inside a scroll view with auto layout on iOS 6.

 Image can be panned and zoomed.
-Image is centered and zoomed out initially.
+It is centered and zoomed out initially.

 # Things to note